 cityCURRENT Nashville will start with a lineup of popular events, like the getCONNECTED Lunch Series, which includes Executive Lunches and Women in Business and Philanthropy Lunches, Samaritan’s Feet Shoe Distributions and the flagship Signature Breakfast Series events.
 Three Signature Breakfast Series events are scheduled throughout the remainder of 2018 – May, September, and November – and five are scheduled for next year.
 Signature Breakfast Series events feature a national guest speaker and bring together prominent business and community leaders.
 The goal is to provide a fast-paced, information-packed morning filled with valuable content, positive news, philanthropy, and engagement opportunities; and to bring a cross-section of leaders from all sides of the city - business, nonprofit, education, faith, and government - together to foster teamwork and collaboration designed to move the city forward.

 Jeremy Park, CEO of cityCURRENT introduced the cityCURRENT Nashville team at the cityCURRENT Signature Breakfast this morning.
-Steve Minucci will serve as Nashville Market President, Eileen Cooke will serve as Nashville Market Event Coordinator, and Joslyn Hebda will serve as Nashville Market Coordinator.
+Joslyn Hebda will serve as Nashville Market Director, Eileen Cooke will serve as Nashville Market Event Manager, and Meredith Taylor will serve as Nashville Market Community Relations Coordinator.

 cityCURRENT is comprised of more than 100 corporate partners, including some of the world’s largest employers like FedEx, AutoZone, Cummins Inc. and Smith & Nephew, along with mid-size and smaller companies.
 In each city, these corporate partners are exclusive in their core business categories and come together to do as much good as possible.
 This model enables the organization to fully underwrite the costs of all efforts, so that it can invite citizens to participate in a wide variety of FREE events and programs, to focus on philanthropy and helping nonprofits, and also to produce an array of positive-oriented media.
 The partners truly function as a team, physically serving in the community together, sharing ideas, resources, and referrals, as well. cityCURRENT does offer some partner-only programs and events, as well as the FREE community events, which are open to the public.